MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

     - `[FieldId <String>]`: Id used to identity the field type.
 This is an internal id and possible values are param_1, param_2, param_userName, param_password.
     - `[Type <String>]`: Type of the credential.
 The values can be text, password.

 PUBLISHEDPERMISSIONSCOPES <IMicrosoftGraphPermissionScope[]>: The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
+Note: This property is named oauth2PermissionScopes in v1.0.
   - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.
   - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.
   - `[Id <String>]`: Unique delegated permission identifier inside the collection of delegated permissions defined for a resource application.